outlearn-content/angular/sections/step_11.md

 The RESTful functionality is provided by Angular in the `ngResource` module, which is distributed separately from the core Angular framework.

-We are using [Bower][bower] to install client side dependencies.
+We are using Bower to install client side dependencies.
 This step updates the `bower.json` configuration file to include the new dependency:

 ```